 Ranthambore has a wide variety of animal species.
 The park is home to many reptiles, mammals, birds and other such creatures.
 Mainly known for its Bengal tiger population, Ranthambore national park has other cats including Leopard, Caracal, Leopard cat, Fishing cat and Jungle cat.
 Other prominent large mammals are Hyena, Jackal, Desert Fox, Bear, spotted deer, Sambhar deer and antelopes.
 You can read about my whole experience at Ranthambore National Park in this blog.

 If you are interested in reptiles, Ranthambore won’t disappoint you.
 Marsh crocodiles are a common sight in the park.
-Snakes such as Banded Kraits, Cobras, Common Kraits, have also been spotted.
+Snakes such as Banded Kraits, Cobras and Common Kraits, have also been spotted.

 The bird population in the park is also impressive.
 More than 300 species of birds have been spotted in the park.
 Vultures, eagles, large Cormorant, Painted Spurfowl, Sarus Crane, bronzed winged Jacana, Sandpiper, Kingfisher, Nightjar, Great horned owl, etc are some of the birds you can spot here, apart from the regular winter migrants.